OUTWORDS is capturing the stories of LGBTQ pioneers all over America. Why this is important? Please watch. We hope

 Check out the video clip for a piece of Julie's story.

 After first coming to prominence as an actor in John Waters' films Pink Flamingos and Female Trouble, Elizabeth Coffey Williams migrated west to Illinois, where she raised a son and created a line of original quilts.
 She now lives in Philadelphia, where she co-facilitates a support group for people on the transgender, non-binary and gender queer spectrum.

 Check out the video clip for a piece of Elizabeth's story.

 Lani Ka’ahumanu is descended from Hawaiian, Japanese and European cultures.
-She married her high school sweetheart and became a 'soccer mom' before realizing she was lesbian - and later bisexual.
+She married her high school sweetheart and became a 'Little League mom' before realizing she was lesbian - and later bisexual.
 Lani helped found the San Francisco State Women's Studies Department.

 Check out the video clip for a piece of Lani's story.

 Valda Proud was born in 1935, in Massachusetts.
 She studied voice, worked in the mail room at Harvard, and later moved to New York.
 She witnessed multiple raids at the Stonewall Inn, until the night in June 1969 when the patrons finally decided to fight back.